 3 days

-Its smell will be the first thing you notice.
-Twenty minutes away from Villa de Leyva (13 km), on the road to Ráquira, you will come across a town commonly known as the land of the longaniza (an exquisite pork sausage).
-You must stop here and try it either on its own or with a generous selection of other delicacies such as an assortment of chopped meats, potatoes, and blood sausage.
-You will be fulfilled, happy, and have the best attitude to continue on with your adventure.
+The scent will draw you in.
+Just 20 minutes from Villa de Leyva (13 km), on the way to Ráquira, you’ll arrive at this town, known as the land of longaniza, a delicious pork sausage.
+Be sure to stop and try it, either on its own or with a generous plate of other meats, potatoes, and blood sausage, all washed down with cold beer.
+You’ll be satisfied and happy, which is the perfect state of mind to continue your journey.

 La Red Turística de Pueblos Patrimonio de Colombia es un programa especial del Ministerio de Comercio, Industria y Turismo, ejecutado por FONTUR, que trabaja con 17 municipios de Colombia que poseen declaratoria de Bien de Interés Cultural (BIC) a nivel nacional para su valoración y proyección mediante el turismo, generando así más oportunidades de desarrollo y sostenibilidad en las comunidades.